shakurocom/TaskManager/README.md

 ![Platform](https://img.shields.io/badge/platform-iOS-lightgrey.svg)
 ![License MIT](https://img.shields.io/badge/license-MIT-green.svg)

-Manager of different background tasks.
-Implements advanced queue logic that considers operation's priority.
+Task Manager is a Swift library for managing various background tasks during the process of iOS development.
+It implements advanced queue logic that takes into account the operation's priority for the more efficient development of iOS apps.

 - [Requirements](#requirements)
 - [How it works](tmdoc/index.md)